roberthluo/Instagram-Account-Analytics/README.md

     - owner_id
     - edge_media_to_comment

 2. Run rekognition (on an ec2 instance not locally) (Create a new db with Results or add to previous db)

-3. Take two deep learning algorithms: Convoluted Neural Network and Deep Belief Network and compare the two to evaluate performance against Rekognition and store it in DynamoDB.
-->Consider using AlexNet and caffe.

-4. Visualize our data from 3. using libraries such as matplotlib and bokeh and maybe Flask? (if we want a web interface)
+3. Visualize our data from 3. using libraries such as matplotlib and bokeh and maybe Flask? (if we want a web interface)